PeppeL-G/course-material/src/courses/android-development/project-work.md

 * To practice your presentation technique.
 This is not limited to improving your speaking skills, but also includes improving your skills to explain how something works to others, and to prepare and carry out presentations (your future customers will appreciate such skills).

 Join one of the [Project Presentation Sessions](https://ju.instructure.com/courses/3421/groups#tab-3283) on Canvas to let the examiner know which project presentation session you want to attend to.
 Only one in your Project Group should do this.

+Due to the corona-situation, the presentations will be given online in [Peter's Zoom room](https://ju.instructure.com/courses/3421/pages/zoom-links?module_item_id=76266).
+Those that need to run your application on a real Android device (such as those of you using Bluetooth) can use [Vysor](https://www.vysor.io/) (or similar software) to mirror the screen on the Android to your computer.
+The free version should suffice.

 After you have presented your work the teacher will mark you as approved on the assignment [Presentation](https://ju.instructure.com/courses/3421/assignments/12891) on Canvas.